-How to Abolish Prisons cover art
+Page de couverture de How to Abolish Prisons

 How to Abolish Prisons

-Lessons from the Movement against Imprisonment
+Lessons from the Movement Against Imprisonment

 How to Abolish Prisons

-Narrated by: Elizabeth Stone
+Narrateur(s): Elizabeth Stone

 Critics of abolition sometimes castigate the movement for its utopianism, but in How to Abolish Prisons, long-time organizers Rachel Herzing and Justin Piché reveal a movement that has made the struggle for abolition as real as the institutions they are fighting against.